Joint Authority Fisheries

 29.3 Northern Finfish Fishery

 The main species targeted are large red snappers (saddletail snapper—Lutjanus malabaricus, and crimson snapper—L. erythropterus) and goldband snappers (primarily Pristipomoides multidens, but also P. typus and P. filamentosus).
 The joint authorities include trawl, dropline and trap fisheries, which have developed differently over time.

 Vessels in the Demersal and Timor Reef fisheries use vertical droplines and baited traps to target goldband snappers, but also catch red snappers (Lutjanidae), red emperor (Lutjanus sebae) and cods (Epinephelus spp.).
 The Demersal Fishery also permits semipelagic finfish trawl gear in two multigear areas.
 Dropline fishing takes mostly goldband snappers, whereas traps catch nearly equal proportions of goldband snappers and red snappers.
 Trawl vessels mainly target saddletail snapper and crimson snapper.
 The status of these fisheries is reviewed in Martin and McKey (2014a, b).
-Catch-and-effort data for 2016 were provided directly to ABARES from the Northern Territory Department of Primary Industry and Resources.
+Catch-and-effort data for 2018 were provided directly to ABARES from the Northern Territory Department of Primary Industry and Resources.

 Other catches, including illegal fishing